The Language of Light Bulbs: An Electrician's Guide to Terminology

 FAQ Section:

-LED bulbs are the most energy-efficient and longest-lasting type of bulb.
+The LED bulb is the most energy-efficient and longest-lasting type of bulb.

 How often should I replace my bulbs for light?